STEELISI/mimic/README.md

 Extraction tool requires libtrace, which can be installed from https://github.com/LibtraceTeam/libtrace.

+## Building

+Run
+    cmake build .
+    make
+    sudo make install

+If you don't have cmake you can install it by running

+   cmake-install.sh

+in the top directory

 ## Flow format

 A flow in mimic is represented as one CONN event (start of the flow), multiple SEND/WAIT